Compare Whole Of Life Insurance Quotes & Cover 2023

 A guaranteed lump sum payout is the major benefit of a whole of life policy.
 With a term life insurance plan, a payout occurs only if the insured dies within the stated period.

 Older people in poor health often choose a whole of life plan because it does not require a medical examination.
-Though they will pay higher premiums due to their age, their health status will not affect this figure.
+Though they will pay higher premiums due to age, their health status will not affect this figure.

 Buying whole of life and critical illness policies separately may be a better decision because two payouts will be made if a critically ill insured dies.